xlladdins/xll/README.md

   Use the Community Edition and install the `Desktop development with C++` workload.

 [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel)
-  Install the 64-bit version of Office 365 for the best experience.
+  Install the 64-bit version of ~~Office~~ Microsoft 365 for the best experience.

 ## Get Started